woorton/otc-api-nodejs/README.md

  					order [options]
   					testWebsocket [options]
   					getLevels [options] »

-	- When you want to use one command; get Instruments for exemple, just enter in the terminal :  «./bin/woorton getInstruments» and you will see the Instruments.
+ - When you want to use one command; get Instruments for example, just enter in the terminal :  «./bin/woorton getInstruments» and you will see the Instruments.
 You should see something like that :

 			«  {
   				instrument: [